IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 ## MODIS-Aqua NRT SST:

 The first plot shows 7-day mean daily MODIS-Aqua SST, with contours at 5-degree increments noted on the legend.
 The second plot is the 7-day anomaly, using the climatology of daily mean SST from **2003-2020** during the same week.
-The third map shows the number of times each pixel had data in the 7-day time period.
+The third map shows the number of times each pixel had data in the 7-day time period. **Note** that pixels with fewer than 2 observations from the week are masked out.
-The spatial resolution is 0.04166 degrees with low quality pixels masked out.
+The spatial resolution is 0.04166 degrees with low quality pixels removed.

 <img src="SST_MODISA_7-day_rollingavg.png" width="500" /> <img src="SST_MODISA_7-day_rollingavg_anom.png" width="505" />